-Commission officials stated they lack the resources to adequately monitor the activities of the Authority.
+Commission officials indicated, as they did in the prior examination, that they lack the resources to adequately monitor the activities of the Authority.

 Failure to ensure receipts are properly supported and agree with other parties could result in errors or other irregularities going undetected by the Commission.
-Additionally, failure to ensure the Authority invested the Commission's moneys not needed for immediate disbursement resulted in foregone investment income and represents noncompliance with the Public Funds Deposit Act.
-Further, failure to adopt a written investment policy represents noncompliance with the Public Funds Investment Act and limits the ability of the Commission to provide direction to the Illinois Finance Authority concerning investing the Commission's moneys not needed for immediate disbursement.
-(Finding Code No. 2016-003)
+Additionally, failure to adopt a written investment policy represents noncompliance with the Public Funds Investment Act and limits the ability of the Commission to provide direction to the Illinois Finance Authority concerning investing the Commission's moneys not needed for immediate disbursement.
+(Finding Code No. 2018-003, 2016-003)

-We recommend the Commission work with the Authority to monitor their activities and to invest the Commission moneys not needed for immediate disbursement at prevailing rates or better and approve a written investment policy.
+We recommend the Commission work with the Authority to monitor their activities and to approve a written investment policy and invest or deposit public funds with minority-owned financial institutions within the State.
 Further, the Commission should work with the Circuit Clerk of St. Clair County to ensure its receipts are complete, accurate, and supported with proper documentation.

-2016-004.
+2018-004.
 FINDING (Procedural Deficiencies)